Fastest-Coder-First/Fastest-Coder-Hackathon/README.md

 First, ensure you have set the OPEN_WEATHER_API_KEY in your environment variable.

-Then, on your development machine run: `python fastestcoderhackathon.py`.
+Then, on your development machine run: `python WeatherReport.py`.
 This will show you the command-line argument help.

 ```
-usage: fastestcoderhackathon.py [-h] [--city CITY]
+usage: WeatherReport.py [-h] [--city CITY]

+This is a weather report application that was created for the Fastest Coder Hackathon.
+It uses the Open Weather API
+to get the weather report for a given city name.
+The application takes the city name as an argument.
+If the city name
+is unknown, then the application will show None.

 options:
   -h, --help   show this help message and exit